Financial Support Available

 Rice Bursaries and more.

-Each Residence has Wi-Fi and air-conditioned common areas.
+The college has four Boarding Residences, each has Wi-Fi and air-conditioned common areas.
 All Residences have kitchenettes located in common rooms as well as BBQ’s for weekly Saturday night barbecues and common and individual study areas.

 Boarders are educated in basic home care skills like bed-making and room cleanliness, and are responsible for various house duties to contribute to a positive and familial boarding environment.
 The students’ educational needs are well catered for with individual and group areas for study and lesson preparation.
 All Residences provide compulsory supervised study sessions five days per week and provide time and facilities for more study if required.